neuroscales/nifti-zarr/README.md

 └── mri.nii.zarr              # A nifti volume converted to Zarr.
     │
     ├── .zgroup               # Each volume is a Zarr group, of arrays.
-    ├── .zattrs               # Group level attributes are stored in the .zattrs file and include │                         # "multiscales" and "nifti" (see below).
-In addition, the group level attributes │                         # may also contain "_ARRAY_DIMENSIONS" for compatibility with xarray if
+    ├── .zattrs               # Group level attributes are stored in the .zattrs
+    |                         # file and include "multiscales" and "nifti" (see
+    |                         # below).
+In addition, the group level attributes
+    │                         # may also contain "_ARRAY_DIMENSIONS" for
-    |                         # this group directly contains multi-scale arrays.
+    |                         # compatibility with xarray if this group directly
+    |                         # contains multi-scale arrays.
     │
-    ├── 0                     # Each multiscale level is stored as a separate Zarr array, │   ...                   # which is a folder containing chunk files which compose the array.
+    ├── 0                     # Each multiscale level is stored as a separate
+    |                         # Zarr array, which is a folder containing chunk
+    │   ...                   # files which compose the array.
+    |
-    └── n                     # The name of the array is arbitrary with the ordering defined by │                     # by the "multiscales" metadata, but is often a sequence starting at 0.
+    └── n                     # The name of the array is arbitrary with the
+        |                     # ordering defined by the "multiscales" metadata,
+        │                     # but is often a sequence starting at 0.
         │
-        ├── .zarray           # All image arrays must be up to 5-dimensional │                     # with the axis of type time before type channel, before spatial axes.
+        ├── .zarray           # All image arrays must be up to 5-dimensional │                     # with the axis of type time before type channel,
+        |                     # before spatial axes.
         │
-        └─ t                  # Chunks are stored with the nested directory layout.
-           └─ c               # All but the last chunk element are stored as directories.
+        └─ t                  # Chunks are stored with the nested directory └─ c               # layout.
+All but the last chunk element are stored └─ z            # as directories.
+The terminal chunk is a file.
-              └─ z            # The terminal chunk is a file.
-Together the directory and file names └─ y         # provide the "chunk coordinate" (t, c, z, y, x), where the maximum coordinate └─ x      # will be dimension_size / chunk_size.
+                 └─ y         # Together the directory and file names provide the └─ x      # "chunk coordinate" (t, c, z, y, x), where the
+                              # maximum coordinate will be dimension_size / chunk_size.
 ```

 ### 2.2.
 Zarr metadata